Peoria Nursing Home Abuse Attorneys

 Who Can Recover Compensation in a Nursing Home Neglect or Abuse Case?

-Nursing home abuse attorneys can help victims file claims to recover compensation for their injuries and losses.
+Nursing home neglect or abuse victims can file claims to recover compensation for their injuries and losses.
 Unfortunately, many victims are unable to take legal action on their own behalf because of cognitive decline, serious mental or physical health conditions, or death.

-When an abuse victim is still living but cannot pursue his or her own legal claim, a nursing home abuse lawyer can help the resident’s personal representative pursue recovery on behalf of the victim.
+When an abuse victim is still living but cannot pursue his or her own legal claim, the resident’s personal representative can pursue recovery on behalf of the victim.

 If the abuse or neglect caused the nursing home resident to pass away, close family members like a surviving spouse or children may be able to recover compensation by filing a wrongful death claim.